mvwick/Scripts_Masterarbeit/README.md

 5. Now import the data from the EONERC.
 Go to `sciebo\DTS Data\EONERC\Data\unprocessed\mex_backup` and import all `.mex4` files.
 When the import is finished your Charon4 now contains all available data from EONERC.

 ## I want to add new DTS data to the database
-1. First you should take a look at *where to start?*, if you are here the first time.
+First you should take a look at *where to start?*, if you are here the first time.
-2. You should consider installing Charon4 on you working PC and import all available data first, take a look at *Install Charon4 and import all available data*.
+Additionally, you should consider [installing Charon4 and import all available data](#install-charon4-and-import-all-available-data) on you working PC.
 My workflow is to export the data from the measurement site as `.mex4`.
 I then import these files in my "personal" Charon4 installation.
 Then I export them in a readable format and process the data with the scripts.
 This workflow is described in the following.
-3. Export the data from the device at the measurement site as `.mex4` using Charon4.
+1. Export the data from the device at the measurement site as `.mex4` using Charon4.
     1. Open Charon4 if not already open, if you are not logged in as Service user: press alt + shift + F3, username and password are given in `sciebo\DTS Data\Log-In_DTS_devices_software.docx`
         * You could start a data download from the device to the PC: *Service*, *Data Download* the process can be seen in the property window usually at the bottom left.
         * With the current settings the data is downloaded and deleted on the DTS device automatically, so manually downloading it is not needed